flipacholas/Architecture-of-consoles/articles/playstation-portable.md

 {{< /float_block >}}

 {{% inner_markdown %}}
-This is the starting point of the **Rendering Engine** (skipping the command processor).
-In here, vector data is transformed into pixels, which is pretty much in pace with any other GPU in the market.
+The next stage of graphics generation takes place in the **Rendering Engine** (skipping the command processor).
+In here, vector data is transformed into pixels, which is pretty much in pace[](comment) with any other GPU in the market.

 The engine draws many types of primitives, including points, lines, line strips, triangles, triangle strips, triangle fans and, finally, sprites (made of 2D rectangles).
-It also contains a unit called 'Digital Differential Analyser' that will be used for interpolating values during rasterisation and texture mapping.
+It also contains a unit called a 'digital differential analyser' that will be used for interpolating values during rasterisation and texture mapping.

-Developers can supply a projection matrix to apply **perspective transformation**, this sends their 3D world to a 2D space (so you can see it on the screen) using the camera as a reference.
+Developers can supply a projection matrix to apply **perspective transformation**.
+This sends their 3D world to a 2D space (so you can see it on the screen), using the virtual 'camera' as a reference.

 Sony didn't provide much information about how its rasteriser works in particular, so it's not well-known how many pixels are processed per cycle, for instance.
 Modern features, like sub-pixel precision, are assumed to be implemented (otherwise, users would've been able to [spot its absence]({{< ref "playstation#tab-2-1-wobbling-textures" >}}) right away).
 {{% /inner_markdown %}}